-Two new 2D spin-crossover (SCO) analogues of Hofmann clathrates of composition [Fe(phth)2MII(CN)4] (where phth = phthalazine; MII = Pd, Pt) have been synthesized and their structure and switchable behavior have been characterized.
+Two new 2D spin-crossover (SCO) analogues of Hofmann clathrates of composition [Fe(phth)2MII(CN)4] (where phth = phthalazine; MII = Pd, Pt) have been synthesized and their structures and switchable behaviour have been characterized.
 Single-crystal X-ray analysis reveals that the Pt and Pd derivatives contain FeII centres equatorially surrounded by four equivalent μ4-[MII(CN)4]2− groups.
 Two crystallographically equivalent phthalazine (phth) ligands occupy the axial positions of each FeII site, completing its octahedral coordination environment.
-The stabilization of these structures is realized via supramolecular C-H⋯M interactions and π-π stacking.
+The stabilization of these structures is realized via supramolecular C–H⋯M interactions and π–π stacking.
 Temperature-dependent magnetic susceptibility measurements showed that Pt (T1/2↓ = 211 K and T1/2↑ = 218 K) and Pd (T1/2↓ = 202 K and T1/2↑ = 207 K) derivatives display cooperative spin crossover with narrow thermal hysteresis loops.
-Additionally, spin crossover in the complexes was characterized by optical measurements, diﬀerential scanning calorimetry, IR and Raman spectroscopy.
-The research shows that the use of phthalazine leads to the production of new SCO systems with attractive transition characteristics and shows the perspective of fused bicyclic azine ligands for the design of switchable complexes.
+In addition, spin crossover in these complexes was characterized by optical measurements, differential scanning calorimetry, and IR and Raman spectroscopy.
+This research shows that the use of phthalazine leads to the production of new SCO systems with attractive transition characteristics and opens up new perspectives for the design of switchable complexes based on fused bicyclic azine ligands.